NigelClinton/spotify_buildweek_project/README.md

-# Spotify Song Discovery
+# Spotify Song Predictor
-## Lambda School - DS UNIT 4 Build Week Project
+Lambda School - DS UNIT 4 Build Week Project

 # Decription
 This application predicts which songs are most similar to an user input song title.
 Using the Spotify API, various features of the song input are analyzed using a euclidian distance analysis of the audio features.